void-dragon/nanomsg-browser/README.md

 + **on(type, callback)**

-  For a more streaming like api zou can define callbacks.
+  For a more streaming like api you can define callbacks.

   + *type* The type of callback.
 Which is one of => data | error | end .
   + *callback* A callback function.